Salaan Carrabey: Haadaaqsi

 Following a string of Habr Je'lo victories over the Dhulbahante in which they had captured many wells and reduced their opponents to a pitiful state, Salaan Carrabey composed this boastful poem called Haadaaqsi.
 The most important victory was the capture of the famous well of Caynabo.
 Hadaaqsi forms part of the Guba series.

 Tolnimo Wa Dugsiye

 Carrabey in his poem Tolnimo Wa Dugsiye (Kinship is a Shelter) notes many internal conflicts some of the decades prior and others that were ongoing.
 He preaches that kinship is in fact a bond and source of strength that should be valued.
 One such conflict he notes was fighting between kindred sections of the Habr Yunis.
 The powerful Sultan Hersi Aman caused much devastation when he attempted to become even more absolutist, eventually dying at the hands of his own clan in battle.

+Death

+Salaan died in 1943 in Burao, Somaliland).